AntoineGagne/memphremagog/README.md

 ```

 > [!NOTE]
-> All the following commands will assume that the script has been source.
+> All the following commands will assume that the script has been sourced.

 ### Layers